 Make sure you have read and understood the examination guidelines; particularly in reference to ‘Fit to Sit’.
-You can find out information on the policies on the VLE.
-For example, 'What to do if things go wrong' [LINK]
+Our website also has information on the procedure, click here for more information.
+You can also find out information on the policies on the VLE.
+For example look for the link to 'What to do if things go wrong'.

 If you are unsure of procedures or availability of exams, urgently contact the examinations team on email@example.com with as much detail as possible regarding your issue.

 Check, check, and check again the location and time of your exam!
 This information can often change, so make sure you are fully aware of where you expected and when!
 If you miss an exam because of this, it is usually not considered a Mitigating Circumstance.